 Trust and Fairness: Contracting on a Shared-based Platform

-Trust and fairness in the sense of information and revenue sharing are key factors in the development of the sharing economy.
-We study a contracting problem between a platform operator and a content supplier on a shared-based platform.
+Trust and fairness regarding information and revenue sharing are key factors in the development of the sharing economy.
+We study a contracting problem between a platform operator and a content supplier.
 The platform can either offer to manage the content on behalf of the supplier and share revenue afterwards (contract A), or let the supplier manage his own content and report trade, while charging a commission fee per reported trade (contract B).
 At the contracting stage, the platform decides how much revenue to share in contract A and the commission fee in contract B. In addition, the platform offers a revenue forecast in contract A to help the supplier better predict the revenue when his content is managed by someone else (i.e., the platform).
-The supplier decides which contract to accept based on utility maximization, considering his trust in the platform's disclosed revenue forecast in contract A and fairness evaluation on the revenue-sharing ratios in both contracts.
-Using game-theoretical models, we show that the optimal contracts diverge into two categories: (1) a fair contract where the platform shares more of the content revenue with the supplier who has a higher fairness sensitivity; and (2) a trustworthy contract where the platform does not inflate or deflate its revenue forecast at the contracting stage, considering its deception cost.
-We also find that the supplier with a higher fairness sensitivity will report less of the content revenue in the contract where he manages his own content.
-When facing the supplier who has a lower deception cost, and is thus prone to lie when reporting revenue, the platform will charge a larger commission fee.
-However, the larger the commission fee, the more the supplier will lie.
-Based on our model, we develop a browser contracting game and invite 71 master students (management major) to play as the platform.
-Our results show that participants' decisions correspond to our model assumptions and key predictions, although with limitations compared to the optimal contracts of our model.
-We then invite another group of students to play as the supplier and present to them the contracts specified by our model and those made by the first group of participants.
-We show that almost always, our model outperforms the decisions made by the first group of participants.
+The supplier decides which contract to accept based on utility maximization, considering his trust in the platform's disclosed revenue forecast in contract A and the fairness concern over the revenue-sharing ratios in both contracts.
+By developing a browser contracting game and inviting 71 master students (management major) to play as the platform, we first demonstrate that our model has practical potentials.
+Using game-theoretical models, we then derive the optimal contracting mechanism in different scenarios.
+We show that the optimal contracts diverge into two categories: (1) a fair contract where the platform shares more of the content revenue with the supplier who has a higher fairness sensitivity; and (2) a trustworthy contract where the platform does not inflate or deflate its revenue forecast during the contracting process, considering its deception cost.
+We also find that the supplier with a higher fairness sensitivity will under-report the content revenue in the contract where he manages his own content.
+When facing the supplier who has a smaller deception cost, and is thus prone to cheat when reporting revenue, the platform will charge a larger commission fee.
+However, the larger the commission fee, the more the supplier will cheat.

 What Makes Green Port and Shipping Initiatives Work or Not